CADworks μMicrofluidics 3D Printer

 Top End Capabilities

-The CADworks μMicrofluidics Edition 3D Printer utilizes cutting-edge DLP technology, chip solution that combines sophisticated optics and project accuracy to bring out the exact details of your microfluidic model.
+The CADworks μMicrofluidics 3D Printer utilizes cutting-edge DLP technology, chip solution that combines sophisticated optics and project accuracy to bring out the exact details of your microfluidic model.

 Meeting Your Needs